TheoThePerson/GnomeLama/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

-This is my first extention and I would much appritiate some help esspecialy with the visuals.

 ## Star History